Chionochloa rubra: Habitat

+Red tussock (C. rubra) is highly adaptable vegetation and can grow in exposed and windy environments.
+It can tolerate soils low in nutrients, and grow in relatively wet or dry soil conditions.

-While the Chionochloa rubra can be slow growing and prefers more cooler, wet and less humid climates.
-Though once established it is very resistant plan and can take plenty of abuse due to its hardy texture.
+Red tussock (Chionochloa rubra) is a useful species in aiding the reestablishment of natural habitats, particularly as a buffer plant around wetland areas.
+C. rubra can be slow growing and prefers more cooler, wet and less humid climates.
+Though once established it is very resistant plant and can take plenty of abuse due to its hardy texture.